Every tool in the box – even Realpolitik

 Special Interest Propaganda

-This second note has a slightly a perspective than my first note.
+This second note has a slightly different perspective than my first note.
 It has been prompted by the sugar conspiracy as reported in the Guardian, the Telegraph, BBC Radio 4 or the New York Times.
 The NYT said

 The sugar industry paid scientists in the 1960s to play down the link between sugar and heart disease and promote saturated fat as the culprit instead, newly released historical documents show.